underscoreio/csvside/README.md

 // To a sequence of this data structure... case class Test(str: String, num: Int, bool: Option[Boolean])

-// We define a ColumnFormat... implicit val testFormat: ColumnFormat[Test] = {
+// We define a ColumnReader... implicit val testReader: ColumnReader[Test] = {
   import cats.syntax.apply._
   (
     "Str".as[String] |@|